-The International Registration Plan (IRP) is a reciprocity agreement among states of the United States, the District of Columbia and provinces of Canada that recognizes the registration of commercial motor vehicles issued by other jurisdictions.
+The International Registration Plan (IRP) is a reciprocity agreement between the United States, the District of Columbia and Canada that recognizes the registration of commercial motor vehicles issued by other jurisdictions.
 Motor carriers register with and pay fees to their jurisdiction.

 The prorate fees are based on the percentage of the total distance travelled in each IRP jurisdiction, according to that jurisdiction’s fee schedule.
 These fees are then distributed to the appropriate jurisdictions.

 Registered motor carriers receive a licence plate and cab cards that allow their fleets to travel through all IRP member jurisdictions.

 The Alberta Transportation IRP Online System (ATIOS) is used to maintain and verify vehicle, fleet and carrier information, as well as receive and track applications from Alberta carriers.

 Using ATIOS, a carrier or service provider can complete and submit the following:

 - transfer vehicle

 Carriers with an IRP account must manage their fleets by logging in to ATIOS.
 If you are a new carrier, see Apply for IRP account.